HellzBlaze/pickup/README.md

+md
-# Antartican Co.
-Eats - Next.js Application
+# Antartican Co. - Next.js Application

-This project is a Next.js application for Antartican Co.
-Eats, a fictional food ordering platform.
+This project is a Next.js application for Antartican Co., a fictional food ordering platform.
 It's built with modern web technologies and designed to be easily extensible.

 ## Getting Started